top of page

 Praxis & Pedagogy

-The crux of the course is investigating the six-part viewpoint of pedagogy for movement practice I have developed over 15 years teaching movement pedagogy for graduate arts programs.
-We will focus this on the work of Contact Improvisation and related movement practices.
+The crux of the course is to investigate a seven-part viewpoint of pedagogy for movement practice that I call 'telescoping lenses.'
+These lenses have developed over 18 years teaching movement pedagogy for graduate arts programs.
+We will focus them on the work of Contact Improvisation and related movement practices.
 As CI is presented as open source, our concentration will be placed explicitly on teaching practice with space for each participant to utilize their own research and interest through hands-on praxis work to apply methodology.

 Daily Schedule

-The pedagogy course will be hosted at California State University Long Beach in sunny southern California.
-Mornings will begin at 10am with theory through practice, followed by teaching practicum and critical response in the afternoon, and fireside evening discussions that will wrap by 9pm.
-This immersive format will support up to eight participants in a hands-on investigation of CI & movement pedagogy.
-The course location is ideal with gorgeous landscapes during breaks for relaxation, study, and conversation.
+The pedagogy course will be hosted on a beautiful estate in Agoura Hills, California.
+Mornings will begin at 10am with CI classes designed to demonstrate applications of teaching theory with time for questions after; in the afternoon we will focus on student teaching and critical response; fireside discussions in the evening will wrap by 8pm.
+This immersive format will support eight-ten participants in a hands-on investigation of CI & movement pedagogy.
+The residential course location is ideal with gorgeous landscapes during breaks for relaxation, study, and conversation.

 For Applicants

 This course is designed for those who currently teach or are interested in developing a teaching or facilitation practice.
 The format of the course is compressed into an intensive environment to be accessible for both local and traveling participants.
-Housing is available for a limited number of participants.
+This edition will be a residential training inclusive of lodging.
 Please note that this is not a teacher training certification course.
 As Contact Improvisation is an open source practice, there is no certification.
-This course may be eligible as continuing education for teachers or professors.
+This course may be eligible as continuing education for a variety of movement teacher and trainers.

 Working with Ezra has expanded my ability to express myself more fully as a teacher and mentor.
 He finds a way to say the things I think but don't yet know how to articulate.